MarkArts/moneydrain/README.md

 # Moneydrain

-This project builds a coinflip Dapp where requesters can place a bet request and a taker can match the bet. a coinflip decides who takes all.
+This project is a exploratorie prototype in writing ethereum smart contracts.
+Do not deploy this on a real chain as it's unsafe, easy exploitable and probaply not legal in the netherlands
 To run the tests use

 ```shell